Student wearing a lab coat and protective eyewear in a science laboratory

 • Gain valuable employment experience with our placement year and internship opportunities.

-• Studying in the Cambridge area means you are in a world-renowned centre for life sciences research and development.
+• Study in Cambridge, a world-renowned centre for life sciences research and development.

 As a Biomedical Science student at ARU, you’ll learn about the human body at molecular, organ and systems levels, and how to investigate and treat disease.